linode/docs/docs/guides/development/java/how-to-build-website-play-framework/index.md

         curl -s "https://get.sdkman.io" | bash

-1. Either close and reopen your terminal or run the following command:
+1. For the changes to take effect, close and reopen your terminal session or run the following command:

         source "$HOME/.sdkman/bin/sdkman-init.sh"